warisa-r/simcronomicon/docs/source/getting_started.rst

         save_dir="./data"
     )

-A simple town graph in `.graphmlz` form and its metadata in `.json` form is then generated.
+A simple town graph in `.graphmlz` form and its configuration file in `.json` form is then generated.
 These are important input files for the simulation and visualization later on!

 Since constructing a `Town` object can take a while (see the documentation in Town modules as to why), we also provide you an